MidwesternInteractive/guides/php/README.md

 ];
 ```

-In addition you should always set array in declaration instead of two when possible.
+In addition you should always set array in **one** declaration instead of two when possible.

 ```php
 // Bad